-The reason that these things can have negative effects on your sleep is because they increase production of cortisol which is a hormone associated with wakefulness.
+The reason that these things can have a negative effect on your sleep is because they increase production of cortisol which is a hormone associated with wakefulness.
 They also switch off or dampen down a chemical produced by the nervous system to promote relaxation and sleep called GABA.
 This chemical talks to other parts of your nervous system to produce physical effects including muscle relaxation and sedation.
-Conversely, cortisol has the opposite effect by increasing heart rate, breathing and the release of more glucose into your blood stream – no wonder you can’t get to sleep!
+Cortisol has the opposite effect by increasing heart rate, breathing and the release of more glucose into your blood stream – no wonder you can’t get to sleep!

 So, what can you do to ensure you get a good night’s sleep?